How to write a PR report?

 You should prepare campaign reports for your direct supervisor or CMO.
 The audience of the report depends on the size of the campaign.

-Before you launch a PR campaign, you need to define your goals.
+Before you launch a public relations campaign, you need to define your goals.
 Your report will state whether you achieved your goal and what you should improve before the next campaign.

 Every brand is prone to crisis.
 Crisis management is an opportunity for PR managers.
 Thanks to the PR crisis report, you can show how your department helped minimise the damages, changed the narrative and protected your brand reputation.